 Let’s assume that the assumptions above are correct.
 It would explain many of the patterns.
 I call it a series:

-- Seasonal effects: Depending on where in the world you are, there are seasons during which there are more virions in the indoor areas.
+Depending on where in the world you are, there are seasons during which there are more virions in the indoor areas.
 In our regions, this is when the temperature drops below degrees and the humidity drops below 6 g/kg.
-In India it is during the monsoon period.
+And in India it is during the monsoon period.
 In areas where a lot of air-conditioning must be used during the summer, for example the southern states of America, the virions are also floating along for longer.

 Once again: this is nothing more than a strong suspicion (hypothesis).
 It is applicable to average situations and the situation can be different per individual.
 It would explain many of the patterns and it could also support a good approach, both on a collective level and on an individual level.